iwilfried/Adobe-XD-eBook/_docs/1-Getting Started/GettingStarted.md

 If you’ve been with Adobe XD from the start then you know it has gone through numerous transitions to become the UI/UX design tool it is today.
 That’s where “*Provide Feedback*” comes into play.
 A good portion of XD’s updates were a direct result of user feedback.
 If you have feature requests or bug issues report it — Adobe wants to hear from you.
 You’ll also find community and forum links on this page.

-**Recent Files:** The column on the right lists shortcuts to your recent files.

 &nbsp;